OMGF Tutorial How To Host Fonts Locally

 • Slow speed is improved dramatically if you are using many fonts on a page (reduces blocking and connecting time)

-• Improves user experience (how would you like that your visit a website and the text changes or loads slowly)
+• Improves user experience (how would you like your visit a website and the text changes or loads slowly)

 • Google Pagespeed or other speed testers marking use the ‘swap’ attribute in fonts